Foster Care

-* Currently in South Dakota and Wyoming *
+* Currently in Missouri, South Dakota, and Wyoming *

 For a variety of reasons, children are removed from their biological families and placed into foster care.
 The goal is that they will be reunified with their birth family and the family will be restored.
 Because we live in a broken and fallen world, this does not always happen.
 Foster Care Adoption occurs when children are unable to reunite with their birth family and are legally deemed adoptable through the foster care system.